Geographical Information Systems in Archaeology ARCH4026

 - Available to Visiting Students: Yes

-This course will introduce you to the creation of digital maps and plans, and their manipulation and analysis within a Geographical Information System.
+This course will introduce you to the creation of digital maps and the management and analysis of digital geospatial data within a Geographical Information System, using archaeological case studies.
+It also introduces python scripting for geospatial data management and analysis.

 Main Assessment In: April/May